sogebot/sogeBot/docs/_master/commands/miscellaneous.md

 `!set list` - bot will print out list of all configuration

-`!set lang <language>` - will set language of your bot responses, currently available en, cs
+`!set core.general.lang <language>` - will set language of your bot responses, currently available en, cs

 `!uptime` - how long your stream is online